Merzasphor/MWSE/docs/source/lua/type/tes3mobileActor.rst

     Calculates the damage that would be inflicted to an actor after armor and/or resistance.
 Returns the actual damage done after armor mitigation and resistance, but before difficulty scaling.

 `getBootsWeight`_ (`number`_)
+    Read-only.
 Gets the weight of the boots equipped on the actor, or 0 if no boots are equipped.

 `getFatigueTerm`_ (`number`_)
     Gets the fatigue-based skill scaling term used by many game mechanics, based on the actor's current and maximum fatigue.
 It is equal to ``max(0, fFatigueBase - fFatigueMult * max(0, 1 - fatigue.current/fatigue.base))``